Ramin-RX7/Shifty/docs/Principals/Factories.md

     stdout(Direction.up)  -->  "Direction::up"

 As you can see, the attributes do not hold a value (these are called no-associated-value enums).
 The reason behind this is that the attribute name itself is also the value of itself.
 The attributes of enums must be straight forward to what they actually mean.
 If an attribute is possible to have different values, it means that enums are not suitable for that situation.\

 Enums are all immutable (not constant).
-This means an enum can be overwritten but it is not changeable (just like tuples).
+This means they can not be changed (just like tuples).

+It's possible to define methods for enums.

 The type of all attributes of the enum is the name of the enum.